Introducing Norway

 Best time to visit Norway

--Take a picnic to Vigeland Park and take in the more than 200 sculptures displayed in the park.
+-Picnic in Vigeland Park and take in the more than 200 sculptures displayed there.

--Go on a train ride to Tromsø to see the Northern Lights in winter.
+-Take a scenic train to Tromso to see the Northern Lights in winter.

--Take a cruise along one of Norway's famous fjords to see spectacular waterfalls.
-Read more about Norway Attractions.
+-Enjoy a cruise in Norway's famous fjords to see spectacular waterfalls.

 -Spend a night at the Snow Hotel in Kirkenes and mingle with other guests at the Snow Bar.